Kim Jones (reporter)

 Kimberly Alicia Jones (born September 7, 1969) is a New York City-based sports reporter.
 From 2005 to 2011, she was the clubhouse reporter for New York Yankees games on the YES Network.
 She currently works for the NFL Network, Newsday and WFAN radio in New York City.
-Jones has been a resident of Saddle Brook, New Jersey, since she started covering the New York Giants.

 Early life

 Jones graduated from Penn State University in the early 1990s with a Bachelor of Arts degree in journalism and a Master of Science degree in Exercise and Sports Science and is associated with their Center for Sports Journalism.
 From 2005 to 2007, she made regular appearances on the Penn State radio program Let's Talk Penn State with a segment that shared its name with her former blog: "Keeping Up With the Jones".

 Sportscasting career

 Before joining YES, Jones was the New York Giants beat reporter and a National Football League (NFL) columnist for The Star-Ledger newspaper in Newark, New Jersey.
 In addition to her duties on YES and WFAN, she continued to write a Sunday NFL column for The Star-Ledger.